 2. Five (5) credits of a symbolic logic course that focuses on (a) sentence logic with proofs and (b) predicate logic with quantifiers and proofs and/or Aristotelian logic with Venn Diagrams.

 A major component of the MPC project’s effort to address math pathways in Washington has been to work with faculty in the system–at both community and technical colleges and baccalaureate institutions–to clarify a consensus understanding of each of these entry-level college math courses (specifically the “common course number” versions offered by the community and technical colleges).
-This work is ongoing but completed work (as of summer 2018) is referenced below, and updates will be posted to this site as they occur.
+This work is ongoing.
+Work on courses in individual pathways can be found on pages in the drop down menu.